buntine/SwervinMervin/README.md

 ### TODO

   * !Design 2nd and 3rd level properly
-  * !Don't use sprite for speed up.
-Render triangles onto road
+  * !Fix sprite for speed boost
-    * !Or just use sprite that can stand upright...
   * !Congratulations sequence when game is finished
   * !Package better for distribution (ship with Pygame?)
   * Rethink player checkpoint logic to fix "time left" bug in pause and make countdown easy to disable/enable.